kylerjohnston/another-static-flask-blog/app/content/posts/sitting-down-to-reflect-on-making-some-ballads-again.md

-title: On Sitting Down to Reflect on Making Some Ballads Again
+title: On sitting down to reflect on making some ballads again
 date: 01 January 2016
 tags:
 - shakespeare